gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **0.2.0 alpha (Android)**
 - Water, lava, fire, or snow could be replaced with Sugarcane, Cactus, and Ladders to create Cactus on grass, Sugarcane on Stone without water, or Floating Invisible Ladders.
 Due to the replacement of the block bypassing the initial update check, the blocks can be placed.

+**0.3.2 alpha (Android)**
+- World names can be up to 1023 characters long.
+The first 255 characters can be any letter/symbol on the normal keyboard.
+The final characters can only be characters that are not allowed on android such as /, , :, *, ?, ", <, >, and |.
+- Line breaks are allowed in world names
+- Data value 4, 5, and 6 saplings drop from oak, spruce, and birch leaves respectively

 **0.4.0 alpha (Android)**
 - Smelting Red Mushrooms in a Furnace will give you Red Dye in the Output Slot of a Furnace
 - Gravity Blocks like Sand or Gravel will not fall if a block is broken underneath them.